learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 > Encoding`.
 URL Encoding takes characters that are not valid URL characters and
 > translates them into a valid character couterpart.
 All empty spaces are
 > encoded to `%20`, for example. `react-router-dom` takes care of encoding our
-> URLs for us, and de-encoding them when we try to access URL paramteres via
+> URLs for us, and de-encoding them when we access URL parameters via
 > `useParams`.
 Pretty cool!

 ## Pages